kullbom/dbflow/Milestones.md

     [x] Add all (relevant) db settings to the model [x] Add collation to columns (script) where not the same as the database default [x] Add settings/property file
-    [x] Include root folder in the schemazen compatibility tests [x] There is a problem with (comparison of) collation_name [x] Should have the possibility to create a LocalTempDatabase as a clone of a source in one step [x] There is a problem with (comparison of) is_not-trusted of check constraints
+[x] There is a problem with (comparison of) collation_name [x] Should have the possibility to create a LocalTempDatabase as a clone of a source in one step [x] There is a problem with (comparison of) is_not-trusted of check constraints